phievo/phievo/docs/source/analyse.rst

 φ-evo has a module dedicated to the analysis of the results.
-The results are stored in a *Simulation* object that contains a set of method that give a quick access to the most relevant observable of a run.
+The results are stored in a *Simulation* object that contains a set of method that give a quick access to the most relevant observables of a run.
 To start analyzing the ``evo_dir`` project, you need to create a *Simulation* object associated to it.